ronin-rb/ronin-irc/README.md

 ## Description

-Ronin UI IRC is an IRC bot for Ronin.
+Ronin IRC is an IRC bot for Ronin.

 ## Features